Resources And Tips For Those Diagnosed With Acoustic Neuroma

 There are plenty of patients on the ANA Patient Forum and doctors on the Cyberknife Forum that can offer insight and knowledge.

-It is important to look behind the claims of surgeons or radiotherapists who tell you balance issues will resolve themselves a few weeks after treatment.
+Bottom line: It is important to look behind the claims of surgeons or radiotherapists who tell you balance issues will resolve themselves a few weeks after treatment.
 It is not that simple.
 From what I have seen, both surgery and radiation patients can experience lingering balance issues for some time after treatment, and perhaps indefinitely.
 I personally dealt with lingering balance issues for a little more than a year after treatment.
 I don't think there is an easy answer to the balance questions, but it is important to understand them thoroughly when deciding on your treatment.

 Tip Five: Speak Up, Reach Out, Connect